AthulKrishnaRenjith/beatgenie/README.md

-# Osu!
-Beatmap Generator with Latent Diffusion
+# Osu-Beatmap Generator: Diffusion-Based Rhythm Mapping from Audio

-Osu!
-Beatmap is a machine learning system that generates osu!standard (osu!std) beatmaps directly from raw audio.
-Powered by diffusion-based generative models, Osu!
-Beatmap takes songs and transforms them into playable rhythm game maps—automatically.
+Osu-Beatmap is a machine learning system that generates osu!standard (osu!std) beatmaps directly from raw audio.
+Powered by latent diffusion models, it converts songs into playable rhythm maps automatically.

+The system processes input audio into 3D spectrodiagrams, then analyses the latent representations through a diffusion-based generative model to produce accurate hit objects and timing patterns.
+This enables end-to-end beatmap generation that captures both rhythm and musical structure without manual mapping.

 ## Demo